webbercyt/file_service/README.md

    c++17

-   boost 1.86.0

-   	the minimum dependencies of boost are stored in ./third_party, idealy there is no more dependency setup required.
+   boost 1.86.0 (minimum dependencies of boost are under ./third_party, idealy no more dependency setup required.)

 3. Build